Kia Sportage review

 Overview

 The Kia Sportage offers a generous amount of space front and rear, plus a large boot and one of the best interiors in its class.
-In our favourite 3 trim you get loads of equipment, and entry-level trims make a lot of sense compared with pricier rivals.
+The entry-level mild-hybrid petrol engine is our pick, and while our favourite 3 trim you get loads of equipment, even the entry-level trims make a lot of sense compared with pricier rivals.
 The Hyundai Tucson is competitively priced, but the Sportage is a more polished alternative.

 • Lower-spec models are great value